 Research shows that social support is an important element in staying sober after addiction treatment.
 If you’re lucky, you’ll have a family to return to and a group of sober friends for a strong support network, but not everyone does.
-Even if you have this group, not everyone can understand your position like fellow addicts in recovery can.
+Even if you have this group, not everyone can understand your position like fellow addicted individuals in recovery can.

 As strong as your intentions to stay sober may be, adhering to your goals when you are the only one holding yourself accountable isn’t easy.
 Sober living homes have strict policies and rules.
 Living there means being accountable to yourself, the staff and the other residents.
 This accountability and discipline can go a long way toward helping you stick to your goals.
 It also gives you a sense of responsibility and a purpose.

 The transition from rehab to home life can be jarring.
 You go from a fully supportive treatment center to the home where you engaged in bad habits.
 You may need to go back to work or school and face old friends and family members you’ve hurt.
 It’s not easy to do this, and SLHs provide the opportunity for a smoother transition.
 They are somewhere between a treatment center and post-treatment life.
 You can go to work or school and come home to your supportive, sober environment and stay until you are ready to face the world fully.

 Sober living isn’t for everyone, but for some, it is a life saver.
 If you’re nervous about life after rehab and worried about relapsing or transitioning, an SLH could be just what you need.
 Call us today at 844.875.5609 to learn more about sober living houses or any other questions you may have.